laradock/laradock/README.md

 2 - Re-build the containers `docker-compose build workspace php-fpm`

-3 - Open `laradock/workspace/xdebug.ini` and/or `laradock/php-fpm/xdebug.ini` and enable at least the following configs:
+3 - Open `laradock/workspace/xdebug.ini` and/or `laradock/php-fpm/xdebug.ini` and enable at least the following configurations:

 ```
 xdebug.remote_autostart=1